Vankadaru-Leela-Sathvika/Vankadaru-Leela-Sathvika/README.md

 - Coding is 💖
 - Problem-Solving is Passion.
 - Budding software developer 🌱
-- I am into Web Development, Cloud Computing, Artificial Intelligence and Machine Learning.
+- I am into Web Design and Development, Cloud Computing, Artificial Intelligence and Machine Learning.
 - Open to Collaborate on projects and competitions.

 <br>